mindscratch/mindscratch.github.io/content/post/year-in-review.md

 ended up selling or giving away most of the bunnies.
 We took the rest to a nearby farm so they could live a better life (they had to stay in cages with us to prevent more babies)

-Looking forward I want to continue exploring and doing new things.
+Looking forward I want to continue exploring and doing new things as a family.
 A couple things are already lined up such as going to a hockey game (we've done this once before, but its been a few years) and seeing the [STOMP](http://stomponline.com/) show.